Sample Funeral Program

 • Collage of photos or a single photo of the deceased person

-Paper for the funeral program covers can be found at any office or stationary store.
+Paper for the funeral program covers can be found at any office or stationery store.
 Religious gift stores also carry a line of spiritual pages that can also be used.
-If you do decide to create you own, a short bereavement verse or Bible quote can be added.
+If you do decide to create your own, a short bereavement verse or Bible quote can be added.

 Funeral booklets don't have to be complex, yet they don't to be simple either.
 If you have time, put as much as you want into a program, especially photographs.
 Keep the booklet a simple size; a standard sheet of paper folded in half horizontally should be sufficient.
 Make sure you make enough extra copies for families to take an extra one home as a keepsake or for others who couldn't attend the service.